This article was authored in August and updated in October 2019.

 The UK authorities and courts similarly consider a company’s compliance and remediation efforts in deciding whether to enter into and approve a DPA.

-The Guidelines state that the calculation of the fine may be subject to input from foreign prosecuting authorities, to allow for the global assessment of the fines and penalties to be paid by the company.
+The Guidelines state that the calculation of the public interest fine may be subject to input from foreign prosecuting authorities, to allow for the global assessment of the fines and penalties to be paid by the company.
 This, too, is in line with current practice in the U.S. and UK where coordinated global resolutions are encouraged in order to avoid multiple fines.

 Before becoming final, CJIPs must be validated by a judge during a public hearing.
 The resulting “validation orders” are accessible, short documents setting out the conduct in question, a brief statement of facts, and the penalties to be imposed.
 The level of judicial scrutiny is cursory, landing France much closer to the U.S. approach than the UK’s.